apollographql/apollo-client/docs/source/networking/advanced-http-networking.md

 ## Customizing response logic

-You can also use Apollo Link to customize Apollo Client's behavior whenever it receives a response from a request.
+You can use Apollo Link to customize Apollo Client's behavior whenever it receives a response from a request.

 The following example demonstrates using [`@apollo/client/link/error`](../api/link/apollo-link-error/) to handle network errors that are included in a response: